edstott/ES-CW1/lab-part-1.md

    2. You should be able to connect to the Raspberry Pi using mDNS.
 Recall the hostname that you specified in Raspberry Pi Imager, including the `.local` suffix that was hardcoded in the interface.
 The default was `raspberrypi.local`.
    4. Type `pi@raspberrypi.local:22/home/pi` into the , changing the Raspberry Pi hostname as appropriate.
 The terminal will open at the bottom of the window.
 ![Visual Studio Code with SSH terminal to Raspberry Pi](sshfs-terminal.png)
    3. If the mDNS connection fails, use the serial terminal to find your Pi's IP address with `raspberrypi:~$ hostname -I`.
-Use this to open your SSH connection instead of the hostname.
+Use this to open your SSH connection instead of the hostname. mDNS doesn't seem to work on the College WiFi.

    >**Note**
    >